Gabriel Tanginye

+Tanginye led a militia in southern Sudan allied to the Khartoum government during the Second Sudanese Civil War.
+Members of the Sudanese military loyal to Tanginye in Malakal clashed with the Sudan People's Liberation Army (SPLA) in 2006, killing about 150 people, and in 2009 in breach of the peace deal.
+In April 2011, clashes between his militia and the SPLA in the state of Jonglei killed at least 57 according to government officials.
+Shortly thereafter, Tanginye surrendered to SPLA forces and was placed under house arrest in Juba awaiting charges against him.

-Sudanese Civil Wars
+Early life and role in the Sudanese Civil Wars

-During the First Sudanese Civil War, Tanginye joined the Anyanya movement.
-Tanginye disliked the Addis Ababa Agreement that ended the civil war in 1972, so he joined the mainly Nuer Anyanya II.
-In 1984, he and other Anyanya II leaders allied with the Sudanese government in order to fight the mainly Dinka Sudan People's Liberation Army.
-While large numbers of the Anyanya II joined the SPLA around 1988, Tanginye and his forces stayed allied to the government.
+During the First Sudanese Civil War, Tanginye joined the Anyanya separatist movement as a child soldier.
+Tanginye disliked the Addis Ababa Agreement that ended the civil war in 1972, thus he joined the predominantly Nuer Anyanya II rebel group.
+In 1984, during the Second Sudanese Civil War, he and other Anyanya II leaders allied with the Sudanese government in order to fight the Sudan People's Liberation Army (SPLA), predominantly made up of those from the Dinka ethnic group.
+While large numbers of the Anyanya II defected to the SPLA around 1988, Tanginye and his forces stayed allied to the government.
 Tanginye and his forces joined the SPLA-Nasir faction after it split from the SPLA in 1991.
 Tanginye became a part of the South Sudan Defence Forces as part of the Khartoum Peace Agreement of 1997.
 After the defection of Lam Akol in October 2003, the Sudanese government feared losing the Upper Nile area.
 They provided Tanginye's forces with boats, trucks, guns, and ammunition, which Tanginye used in a campaign in the modern Western Nile State in 2004 designed to rid the area of SPLA support.
 The campaign killed hundreds and displaced tens of thousands of civilians through its use of burning and looting villages.
 Tanginye was made a major general of the Sudanese Armed Forces in 2004.
 Unlike many of the pro-Sudan militiamen who were integrated into the SPLA, Tanginye did not sign the Juba Declaration of 8 January 2006.
 However, Brig.
 John Both did integrate into the SPLA and took about 70 percent of Tanginye's force with him, leaving the remaining forces estimated at less than 500.